owkin/plism-benchmark/README.md

     --features-dir /your/features/previous/export/dir/ \
     --metrics-dir /your/metrics/export/dir/
 ```

+The input features directory will automatically be set to `export_dir/extractor`.

 > [!NOTE]
 > 1h is necessary to compute metrics for a ViT-B model, 16 CPUs and 1 Nvidia T4 (16Go).